Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ### Color Blindness

 To make it more friendly to the eyes and better for color blindness, we updated the sentiment colors to a blue-red theme.
+This theme is also closer in color theme to the rest of the website, and feels more put together.

 <center>
 <img src="./screenshots/speedometer/speedometer-cb-friendly.png" style="width: 70%; height: auto;" />